krainboltgreene/lack/README.md

 * January 22nd, 2012: Twenty fifth public release 1.4.1
   * Alter the keyspace limit calculations to reduce issues with nested params
   * Add a workaround for multipart parsing where files contain unescaped "%"
-  * Added Rack::Response::Helpers#method_not_allowed? (code 405)
+  * Added Lack::Response::Helpers#method_not_allowed? (code 405)
-  * Rack::File now returns 404 for illegal directory traversals
+  * Lack::File now returns 404 for illegal directory traversals
-  * Rack::File now returns 405 for illegal methods (non HEAD/GET)
+  * Lack::File now returns 405 for illegal methods (non HEAD/GET)
-  * Rack::Cascade now catches 405 by default, as well as 404
+  * Lack::Cascade now catches 405 by default, as well as 404
   * Cookies missing '--' no longer cause an exception to be raised
   * Various style changes and documentation spelling errors
-  * Rack::BodyProxy always ensures to execute its block
+  * Lack::BodyProxy always ensures to execute its block
   * Additional test coverage around cookies and secrets
-  * Rack::Session::Cookie can now be supplied either secret or old_secret
+  * Lack::Session::Cookie can now be supplied either secret or old_secret
   * Tests are no longer dependent on set order
-  * Rack::Static no longer defaults to serving index files
+  * Lack::Static no longer defaults to serving index files
-  * Rack.release was fixed
+  * Lack.release was fixed

 * January 6th, 2013: Twenty sixth public release 1.1.4
   * Add warnings when users do not provide a session secret